HichamAgueny/cuFFT/cuFFTOpenACC.md

 Single precision complex-to-complex transform plan | cufftExecC2C( plan, in, out, direction ) | FFTtype=”CUFFT_C2C” |

 **Table 2.** *The execution of a function using the cuFFT library.
 The direction specifies the FFT direction: “CUFFT_FORWARD” for forward FFT and “CUFFT_INVERSE” for backward FFT.
 The input data are stored in the array in, and the results of FFT for a specific direction are stored in the array out.*

-Finally, the function `cufftDestroy(plan)` frees all GPU resources associated with a cuFFT plan and destroys the internal plan data structure.

 # Compilation process of cuFFT

-The cuFFT library is part of the CUDA toolkit.
+The cuFFT library is part of the CUDA toolkit, and thus it is supported by the NVIDIA-GPU compiler.
 Therefore, the only modules are required to be load are NVHPC and CUDA modules.

 Modules to be loaded:
 On Betzy: